actions-marketplace-validations/CVELab_actions/README.md

 ### Workflow permissions

-For this action to work you must explicitly allow GitHub Actions to create pull requests.
+For this action to work you must explicitly allow GitHub Actions to Github Pull Requests.
 This setting can be found in a repository's settings under Actions > General > Workflow permissions.

 For repositories belonging to an organization, this setting can be managed by admins in organization settings under Actions > General > Workflow permissions.